XtremeOwnage/Web/docs/blog/posts/Home-Automation/2023-01/hass-split-sensor-negative-and-positive.md

 ## Summary

 This was intended to be a very simple guide on how to split a number into multiple sensors.

+The use-case for needing to do this- is to create a dedicated sensor for power going INTO battery storage, or coming IN from the grid, and then, having a sensor for power LEAVING my house or battery.